scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Overall, several of the SCION control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into Isolation Domains (ISDs).
 For example, ISDs are fundamental to achieve transparency, routing scalability, fault isolation, and fast propagation of routing information.
 The SCION control plane therefore is built around the concept of ISDs, and relies on the SCION Control-Plane PKI (see {{pki}}) for authenticating control information.

 ## Forwarding - Data Plane {#data-plane}
 SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
-This corresponds to the practice today where BGP is used for inter-domain routing, while ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
+This corresponds to the practice today where ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
 SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.

 SCION routers are deployed at the network edge.
 They receive and validate SCION packets from neighbours, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end host.